1coderookie/BSB-LPB-LAN/docs/anhang_c.md

 # Anhang C: Changelog BSB-LAN-Software

+Version 2.1
+- Many new parameters for LMU64
+- ATTENTION: New categories for LMU64 and RVD/RVP controllers due to their different numbering schemes.
+Will be filled over time.
+PPS and sensor categories have moved up by two.
+- ESP32: OTA now uses system-wide HTTP AUTH authentication credentials
+- Improved built-in chart display (/DG), new configuration definement #define USE_ADVANCED_PLOT_LOG_FILE - thanks to Christian Ramharter
+- Lots of bugfixes

 Version 2.0
 - ATTENTION: LOTS of new functionalities, some of which break compatibility with previous versions, so be careful and read all the docs if you make the upgrade!
 - ATTENTION: Added and reorganized PPS parameters, almost all parameter numbers have changed!